top of page

 Most providers use hurricane or windstorm deductibles calculated as a percentage of the dwelling coverage—typically between 1% and 5%.
 For example, a home insured for $700,000 could carry a wind deductible ranging from $7,000 to $35,000.
 Understanding these deductibles is essential when comparing coastal home insurance in NJ, as they directly affect out‑of‑pocket expenses after major storms.

-Flood protection is one of the most important components of Long Beach Island homeowners' insurance.
-FEMA maps classify most of LBI into AE, VE, or X flood zones, each with different risk levels.
+Flood protection is one of the most important components of Long Beach Island insurance, and it is NOT typically covered by homeowners' insurance!
 This is a very important topic to understand, since most homeowners' policies do not offer flood protection, so a separate policy is needed.
+Flood insurance is rated based on the flood zone, the home's elevation, and the history of past flood events.
+You can learn more about flood insurance in the flood insurance section of my website or by clicking the link below.

 Insurance for Rental Properties & Second Homes